 Contrast and saturation were increased causing the background cells to disappear.

-SPLICE & PASTE

-Combining multiple images into one image
+SPLICE & PASTE Combining multiple images into one image causing them to look like new data.

-Clearly indicate where two images were joined using a dividing line and labels.
+Clearly indicate where two

+Two images were combined images were joined using a dividing line and labels.